 Darling works as a cybersecurity analyst at the Space and Naval Warfare Systems Command (SPAWAR).
 She decided that additional training in digital forensics would help her perform her job better and also create more opportunities for advancement.
 She returned to National University to complete classes needed for the digital forensics concentration in the undergraduate program.
 But this time her employer is paying for her to take the courses.

-In addition to those looking to earn an on-site or online cybersecurity degree, other students are interested in expanding their skill set.
+In addition to those looking to earn an in-person or online cybersecurity degree, other students are interested in expanding their skill set.
 These students may take individual courses they need to fill in any skills gaps as well as make themselves more competitive for the job market.

 Other degree options and courses at National pair well with the cybersecurity degree, giving students the ultimate flexibility to get the education and training they need for the specific career track they aim to achieve.
 Some students opt for the general cybersecurity education, while others want more specialized or advanced training for specific areas of interest or for management positions.